 1. Everglades National Park

-	We already researched the park and we’ll be dedicating two full days to exploring it in March.
-You can ready our detailed Everglades National Park guide right here.
+You can read our detailed Everglades National Park guide right here.

 2. Orlando Theme Parks

 Orlando is a bucket list destination for theme park enthusiasts!

 With Walt Disney World, Universal Studios, and SeaWorld all within close proximity, there's something for everyone in the family.